modularml/mojo/proposals/actors/actor-system-features.md

 * Implemented with the traceability features of OpenTelemetry.

 ### Safety
-Mojo will support some form of ]lifecycle, ownership, and borrow checking (ala Rust but easier).
-It is a design goal to use these features with Mojo Actor System to eliminate eliminate race conditions, deadlock, synchronization primitives, and other concurrency problems.
+Mojo will support some form of lifecycle, ownership, and borrow checking (ala Rust, but easier).
+It is a design goal to use these features with the Mojo Actor System to eliminate eliminate race conditions, deadlock, synchronization primitives, and other concurrency problems.

 These features should be used to prevent any kind of back-door access (e.g. an untyped pointer) to the actor's state.
-Such code generate a compile-time error.
-This should also permit the compiler to generate efficient code since only one code region may modify actor data.
+Such code should generate a compile-time error.
+This should also permit the compiler to generate efficient code since only one code region may modify actor data (the single-threaded illusion).

+### Total Encapsulation
+Actor's states are private.
+The state can only be modified with the behavior associated the that state, the actor itself.
+We intend to use Mojo's type system, borrow checker and lifecycle watching to ensure this situation.

+### Pause and Resume
+The supervisor of an actor must be able to pause and resume message processing for its supervised actors.
+The actors state would be either maintained in memory, or flushed to persistent storage until it is resumed.
+There may be many reasons for supporting this feature:
+* resource limitations
+* software update
+* load prioritization
+* etc.

 ### Message Scalability
 Actors require a communication pathway to transfer messages between actors.